hdinsight/presto-hdinsight/README.md

 # Airpal
 To optionally install [airpal](https://github.com/airbnb/airpal),

-1. SSH to the cluster and run the following command to known address of the presto server
+1. SSH to the cluster and run the following command to find out the address of the presto server
     ```
     sudo slider registry  --name presto1 --getexp presto
     ```